 Servings: 6

-This soft, chewy whole wheat naan recipe makes a healthy, authentic old-world bread perfect for dipping or stuffing to make a sandwich.
+This soft, chewy whole wheat naan recipe makes authentic old-world bread perfect for dipping or stuffing to make a sandwich.

 Note: Be sure to read through the recipe’s post for tips and details about this recipe.